Islandora-Collaboration-Group/icg_information/README.md

 ## About Us

-ICG is a group of colleges working together to support and extend the Islandora tool through direct development, resource pooling, and advocacy.
-ICG has an all-members, face-to-face meeting about every 6 months where overall strategy, organization, and progress is reviewed and discussed.
-Additionally, ICG has working groups which meet via hangouts/skype and also conducts code sprints to continue projects from hack/doc events.
+The Islandora Collaboration Group (ICG), founded in 2011, is a consortium of colleges collaborating together to support and extend the Islandora digital repository through direct development, resource pooling, and advocacy.
+The ICG holds monthly steering committee meetings to develop strategy and organization and plan progress.
+The ICG holds a face-to-face hack/doc meeting twice a year for code development, open to all members.
+Additionally, the ICG has working groups which meet electronically on specific topics (current topics include metadata and code sprints).
 General communication and meeting announcements happen via the islandora-consortium-group@googlegroups.com mailing list.
-Working groups or project teams may have mailing lists for discussions specific to that team or project.

 ## Members

 * [Barnard College](http://digitalcollections.barnard.edu)
-* Five College Compass: Digital Collections - Hampshire, Mt.
-Holyoke and Smith Colleges
+* Five College Compass: Digital Collections - Hampshire, Mount Holyoke and Smith Colleges
 * [Grinnell College](https://digital.grinnell.edu/)
 * [Hamilton College](http://dhinitiative.org)
 * [Vassar College](https://digitallibrary.vassar.edu)